alpinegizmo/alpinegizmo.com/_posts/2009-01-06-rails-on-xml-part-3-xml-workflow.markdown

 layout: post
 title: "Rails on XML, Part 3: XML workflow"
 ---
 A bit of overly simplified, sample XML.
-Don't get hung up on the details; the schema and data are just made up.
+Don't get hung up on the details; the schema and data are made up.
 I just want to give you something concrete to look at so I can raise a few issues for you to consider.

     <property>
       <type>office space</type>